CAYdenberg/Chart.js/readme.md

 > using the chart calculator, and pass the entire population as an array.
 Alternatively,
 > the "breakpoints" of each quartiles can be passed in the data object as [q0, q1, q2, q3, q4]

+spilliams:

+> The standard usage of box-and-whisker plots arranges data into the 4 quartiles.
+If any outliers are present in the standard data set, they **are included** in the box and/or whiskers.
+> If you wish to introduce outliers separate from that dataset, provide them in an `outliers` option of the dataset.
+You may style them using configuration options.
+See the demo for code samples.
+> (This allows "outliers" to be placed inside the box, in order to compare, for instance, one particular student's score next to the distribution of the rest of the class)

 ### scatter charts

 A new chart type, implemented as a child of Line charts.

 CAYdenberg: